Aman-Malhotra/SystemShortcutsFlutter/README.md

 # system_shortcuts

-A flutter plugin to use system shortcuts
+A flutter plugin to use system shortcuts.Press home, back , volume up, volume Down buttons via flutter app and control your apps orientation(Portrait and Landscape).

 ## Getting Started